pdxparrot/assets/SETUP.md

 # Game UI

-* Create a new GameUI script that overrides the Game GameUI and implement the required interface
+* Create a new UI/GameUI script that overrides the Game GameUI and implement the required interface
 * Create a GameUI Prefab in Prefabs/UI and add the GameUI component to it
   * Layer: UI
   * Add a Canvas under the prefab